 About Me

 My first encounter with yoga was in 2012.
 I couldn’t touch my toes, but I was curious.
-At first, it didn’t stick… yet over the next few years, I kept finding my way back to it.
-Now I see that as the beginning of what has become my heart’s calling.
+At first, it didn’t stick.
+Yet over the next few years, I kept finding my way back to it.
+Now, I see that as the beginning of what has become my heart’s calling.

 How I Approach Teaching

-I recognise that everyone arrives with their unique story, body, and circumstances - and what we need from our practice varies - so I offer choices, making space for students to do as much or as little as they like.
-My classes are welcoming and inclusive, suitable for all levels from beginners to advanced practitioners.
+I recognise that everyone arrives with their unique story, body, and circumstances.
+What we need from our practice varies, and to support this I offer choices, making space for students to do as much or as little as they like.

 Teaching Qualifications